Skip to content

 }

-Hikage can also automatically generate layout component functions for the View component provided by third parties, and you can use the HikageViewDeclaration annotation to complete it.
+Hikage can also automatically generate layout component functions (Hikage Performer) for the View component provided by third parties, and you can use the HikageViewDeclaration annotation to complete it.

 Parameter NameDescription